How to Install Visual Studio Code on Linux Mint (22, 21)

 Remove Visual Studio Code from Linux Mint

 Match the removal commands to your original installation method.
-A clean uninstall covers the application itself, the repository configuration, and optionally your personal settings and extensions.
+A complete cleanup removes the application itself, the repository or Flatpak registration, and any optional per-user settings you no longer want to keep.

 Finally, remove the Microsoft repository and GPG key to complete the cleanup: